numpee/CKA.pytorch/README.md

 # Centered Kernel Alignment (CKA) - PyTorch Implementation

-A PyTorch implementation of Centered Kernel Alignment (CKA) with GPU support.
+**A PyTorch implementation of Centered Kernel Alignment (CKA) with GPU support.**

-This repo implements the mini-batch CKA, as described in the [paper by Nguyen et. al.](https://openreview.net/pdf?id=KJNcAkY8tY4)
+Rather than caching intermediate feature representation, this code calculates CKA on-the-fly (simultaneously with the model forward pass) by using the mini-batch CKA, as described in the [paper by Nguyen et. al.](https://openreview.net/pdf?id=KJNcAkY8tY4)
+By leveraging GPU superiority, this implementation runs much faster than any Numpy implementation.

-This code was used for the CKA analysis in our paper (arXiv link coming soon :fire:)
+(This code was used for the CKA analysis in our paper. arXiv link coming soon :fire:)

 ## Setup
 I haven't added a `requirements.txt` since the exact version of each package is not that important :man_shrugging: